Gallikos railway station: Facilities

 The station is still housed in the original 19th-century brick-built station building; however, the buildings are rundown and almost abandoned.
 As of (2020) the station is unstaffed, with no staffed booking office or waiting rooms.
 There is no footbridge over the lines, though passengers can walk across the rails, it is however not wheelchair accessible.
 The station is only equipped with only bus ‘like’ shelter on a single short platform, with no digital display screens or timetable poster boards.
 The station has no toilet facilities; as a result, the station is currently little more than an unstaffed halt.
 However, infrequent buses do call at the station.

 Services

+As of 12 May 2025, Line 3 of the Thessaloniki Regional Railway calls at this station: service is currently limited, with two trains per day to Thessaloniki (trains 1635 and 3633), one train per day to Serres (3632), and one train per day to Drama (1634, via Serres).

-It is served by two long-distance trains between Thessaloniki and Alexandroupolis, as well as a Proastiakos service to Serres.
+It was also served by two long-distance trains between Thessaloniki and Alexandroupolis, but the service is currently suspended.